 Jump to:

-Check out my Almond Butter Energy Bites and Dark Chocolate Peanut Butter Banana Bites for more snack recipes.
+Check out my Almond Butter Energy Balls and Banana Peanut Butter Chocolate Bites for more on-the-go snack recipes.

 Looking for a quick healthy snack or post-workout energy boost?
 Look no further.
-This healthy oatmeal bites recipe is just what you're looking for.
-They come together in a matter of minutes and travel well, so you can quickly grab how much you need and go.
+This healthy oatmeal bites recipe is what you need.
+They come together in a matter of minutes and travel well, so you can quickly grab a few and go.

-These low-calorie energy balls are super healthy yet taste like an indulgent, sugar-heavy dessert.
+These low-calorie energy balls are packed with nutritious ingredients but taste like an indulgent, sugar-heavy dessert.
 Made without any added refined sugar, these bites are a great way to cure a sugar craving while getting in plenty of protein and fiber.

 Why You’ll Love This Recipe